johannah-pik/TCOanalysis/README.md

 	and saves calculated output in data/TCOanalysis.
 - The figures and analyses in the research article can be reproduced with the help of plottingScripts/mainFigures.RMD and plottingScripts/extendedAndSupplementaryFigures.Rmd
 - Resulting figures are stored in plots/main or plots/supplementary
+- Running the interactiveWebapp.R allows users to combine different vehicle parameter and energy carrier scenarios to visualize the DCO and explore results for specific countries and utilisation profiles.

 ##System requirements:
 R (version 4.3.2).
 All package dependencies are managed via renv and listed in renv.lock.